oneplus-user/wineq/README.md

 Hence add pandas in requirements.txt and separately in terminal@MLOps level:
 -> pip install pandas

-then add content of get_data.py
+then add content of get_data.py to get data from s3 then add content of load_data.py to load and save data to data/raw folder then add stage in dvc.yaml for above
+-> dvc repro